cilynx/pygdk/README.md

 machine.feed = 500
 ```

-This is the feed for your cutting moves.
-It is separate from `max_feed` which is the feed used for rapid (non-cutting) moves and is defined in your machine configuration JSON.
+This is the feed for your G1 (cutting, drawing, etc.) moves.
+It is separate from `max_feed` which is the feed used for G0 (rapid) moves and is defined in your machine configuration JSON.
 If you do not define the workpiece [material](#material) and tool specifications, you have to set the feed manually before `pygdk` can generate gcode.
 Setting `feed` manually will override a previously calculated value.

 ##### Constant Surface Speed